jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="100" />

-The previous diagram showed a code block within a definition (a square).
-Right here the diagram shows the code block in an execution.
+Instead of a code block in a definition, this is a code block inside an execution.

 Code blocks can be nested even further: